At first glance, Cashback Research looks like a legit survey site that is free to join.

 When you are logged into your account, you can see the list of survey panels I mentioned above.

 As mentioned, this is just a list of survey panels you can join, and Cashback Research will then get a commission if you join.
-You will also yourself get a bonus of $10 if you join 12 of these panels.
+It used to offer you a bonus of $10 if you join 12 of these panels.

 That is quite a lot of panels to have to join, and they do not provide any valuable information about the panels so you can see if they are even interesting for you to join.
 They are just trying to push you towards signing up to them.